JeffersonQin/WiFiSignalCapturer/README.md

 * `write_timestamp` is the time when the data is written to the csv file, not the time when the data is collected.
 The granularity of the timestamp is 1 second.
 * `timestamp` is the time when the data is collected, the granularity is higher but it is the time start from the device boot, not the time start from the data collection.
 * In most cases, the `write_timestamp` is enough for the data anlysis, as it is already doing the aggregation job.
+* Currently the permissions are not requested automatically, please grant the permissions manually.

+## TODO

+* [ ] Automatically request permissions.

 ---